-As well as providing full access to the wealth of learning content in iRCO, and setting up new online tuition, we are working to pull together regular information, learning suggestions and practical advice which organists might find useful during this difficult time.
+As well as providing full access to the wealth of learning content in iRCO, and setting up new online tuition, we have also sought to provide regular information, learning suggestions and practical advice which organists might find useful during this difficult time.

-This article will also feature in a regular (hopefully weekly) email to all RCO subscribers.
-RCO e-Diary, an email bulletin which normally carries a monthly digest of events news from the College and its partners, will be repurposed throughout the present restrictions and sent to everyone on our mailing list (members and non-members alike).
+RCO e-Diary, an email bulletin which normally carries a monthly digest of events news from the College and its partners, has been repurposed throughout the pandemic and is currently sent to everyone on our mailing list (members and non-members alike).

 If you do not currently receive RCO e-Diary, we would encourage you to sign up for free at www.rco.org.uk/email_preferences.php